-Once the coordinates of all radar gates have been defined, the model variables must be downscaled to the location of the radar gates.
-The advantage of downscaling model variables before estimating radar observables, instead of doing the opposite, is twofold.
-At first, it is much more computationally efficient, because computing radar observables
+Once the coordinates of all radar gates have been defined, the model variables must be interpolated to the location of the radar gates.
+This is done with trilinear interpolation (linear interpolation in three dimensions).
+The advantage of interpolating model variables before estimating radar observables, instead of doing the opposite, is twofold.
+At

-- 25 requires numerical integration over a particle size distribution at every bin, which is costly.
-Secondly, computing radar observables after downscaling allows to preserve the mathematical relation between them.
+- 25 first, it is much more computationally efficient, because computing radar observables requires numerical integration over a particle size distribution at every bin, which is costly.
+Secondly, computing radar observables after linear interpolation allows to preserve the mathematical relation between them.
 Indeed, radar variables are far from being independent.
 For example, in the liquid phase $Z{\rm H}$ is closely co-fluctuating with $Z{\rm DR}$, in the form of a power-law that tends to stagnate at large reflectivities.
-Some tests were performed on random Gaussian fields of rain mass concentration.
-The results indicate that when computing the radar observables first and then downscaling - 30 them, this theoretical relation becomes more and more linear when the final downscaled resolution increases, which is quite unrealistic.
-In contrary, when computing the radar variables after downscaling the rain concentration field, the theoretical relationship is always preserved, regardless of the downscaling that is used.
+Some tests were performed on random Gaussian fields of rain mass - 30 concentration.
+The results indicate that when computing the radar observables first and then interpolating them, this theoretical relation becomes more and more linear when the the interpolation resolution increases, which is quite unrealistic.
+In contrary, when computing the radar variables after interpolating the rain concentration field, the theoretical relationship is always preserved, regardless of the interpolation technique that is being used.